-- 6. Using the plain-text ordering information, the untrusted parties reorder the rows of the shuffled relation so that the rows are sorted by group-by column values. - 7.
+- 3. The STP scans over the relation and computes an equality flag for each row that indicates whether the keys for this row and the previous row are equal. - 4.
+The STP projects away the key column from the sorted relation, leaving only the indexes.
+The STP sends the indexes to the other parties in the clear. - 5.
+The STP secret-shares the equality flags. - 6.
+Using the plain-text ordering information, the untrusted parties reorder the rows of the shuffled relation so that the rows are sorted by group-by column values. - 7.
 Under MPC, the parties scan over the result.
 For each entry, they obliviously aggregate the previous value into the current if the corresponding secret equality flag is one.
 This accumulates the aggregate for each key group into the group's last entry.
-At each entry, the parties also store the secret equality flag for the last comparison; the flag is set unless the entry is the last one in the group. - 8.
-The parties shuffle the result and reveal the equality flags; they discard all entries with the flag set.
+At each entry, the parties also store the secret equality flag for the last comparison; the flag is set unless the entry is the last one in the group. - The parties shuffle the result and reveal the equality flags; they discard all entries with the flag set.

-The hybrid aggregation improves asymptotically over the regular MPC protocol: the oblivious sorting step of the original protocol is based on a sorting network and requires $O(n \log^2 n)$ oblivious comparisons; in contrast, the hybrid aggregation performs the sort in the clear and only needs an oblivious shuffle which can be realized with $O(n \log n)$ multiplications.
+The hybrid aggregation improves asymptotically over the regular MPC protocol: the oblivious sorting step of the original protocol requires $O(n \log^2 n)$ oblivious comparisons; in contrast, the hybrid aggregation performs the sort in the clear and only needs an oblivious shuffle which can be realized with $O(n \log n)$ multiplications.
 However, the hybrid aggregation leaks the size of the result to all untrusted parties.

 Security implications.
 Conclave's hybrid operators introduce two new types of leakage: the STP learns authorized columns and all parties (regular and STP) observe the cardinalities of inputs and outputs to the hybrid relation.
 Conclave only uses hybrid operators if it can derive appropriate authorizations for this leakage from input column annotations.

-In the appendix, we prove that, modulo this leakage, Conclave continues to achieve MPC's simulation-based security guarantee when using hybrid operators (Theorem A.3).
+In the appendix, we prove that, modulo this leakage, Conclave continues to achieve MPC's simulation-based security guarantee when using hybrid operators (Theorem A.4).
 At a high level, we prove this by partitioning the computation into three distinct MPC stages - before, during, and after the hybrid operator - using the fact that simulation-based security definitions provide sequential composition.
 We show that the leakage stated above makes the view of the STP simple to simulate and has little impact on Conclave's security against a coalition of regular parties.